Real Estate Terminology, Probates, Living Trusts, and Conservatorships

 Persons named by a decedent in his will.

-The specific location of a person’s permanent residence that determines, for many purposes, the laws that will govern his affairs.
+The specific location of a person’s permanent residence determines, for many purposes, the laws that will govern his affairs.
 A person may have many residences, but he can have only one domicile.
 The domiciliary proceeding is that created in the jurisdiction of the decedent’s domicile.

 A person who receives a gift from another.